seawind543/react-token-input/README.md

 See Live Examples: https://seawind543.github.io/react-token-input/

-Note: Sources code of Examples in the folder `examples`
+Note: Sources code of Examples in the folder `examples/`

 ## Props